rufuspollock/rufuspollock.com/content/misc/_index.md

 All worthwhile things are hard, but not all hard things are worthwhile.

 Ideas are cheap, implementation is costly.
+(More on this on the dedicated ["Ideas are Cheap" page](/ideas-are-cheap/))

 The best thing to do with your data will be thought of by someone else

 [On Data]: We want it raw, and we want it now.

 We need open data because we don't just want to use a car we want to poke around in the engine, see how it works and then rebuild it.